vmchale/polyglot/README.md

 [![Build Status](https://travis-ci.org/vmchale/polyglot.svg?branch=master)](https://travis-ci.org/vmchale/polyglot)

 `poly` is a command-line tool that determines project contents.
+The goal is to able to point it to any directory and get an accurate, complete, and informative summary of its contents.

 <img alt="Screenshot of sample output" src=https://github.com/vmchale/polyglot/raw/master/screenshot.png>

-## Features
+## Pitch

 Reasons to use polyglot:

+  * Accurate: won't confuse Coq and Verilog
   * Fast: polyglot is faster than all other tools
-  * Accurate: won't confuse Coq and Verilog
   * Pretty: magenta output

 Reasons not to use polyglot: